henrysrh/henryshi/content/authors/admin/_index.md

 ## About Me

- I am passionate about political economy, IDE and cultural economy, particularly interested in how democratic institutions(elections e.g.), cultural values, and global economic flows shape public policy, long-term development and national preference.
+ I am passionate about political/cultural economy, IDE and political-related IB/strategy, particularly interested in how democratic institutions(elections e.g.), cultural values, and global economic flows shape public policy, long-term development and national preference.
 I seek to explore the institutional foundations of prosperity and contribute to evidence-based policymaking in an increasingly interconnected world.